thaisalesz/thaisalesz/README.md

 I like to read science fiction and play with my cat Banguela 🐈‍⬛

-- 💻 I’m currently working with React and Typescript
+- 💻 I’m currently working with Node and Typescript
 - 💬 Ask me about my recent projects, by contract they are all private but I would be happy to share and get your inputs on my work